azoff/overscroll/README.md

 =================
 Saturday, February 18th 2012

-Overscroll is a jQuery Plugin that emulates the iPhone scrolling experience in a browser.
+Overscroll is a jQuery Plugin that [polyfills](http://remysharp.com/2010/10/08/what-is-a-polyfill) mobile safari's [overflow-scrolling](http://johanbrook.com/browsers/native-momentum-scrolling-ios-5/) in a desktop browser.
 It is intended for use with the latest version of jQuery
 <http://code.jquery.com/jquery-latest.js>

 Homepage: <http://azoffdesign.com/overscroll>